Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Variations and Refinements

-In this section, we provide an alternative localization procedure that is non-adaptive, while leaving the subsequent refinement step unchanged.
-This yields an alternative mean estimator that requires exactly two rounds of adaptivity — one for localization and one for refinement.
-However, this comes at the cost of using general (non-interval) 1-bit queries in the first round, as opposed to using only threshold queries.
+In this section, we replace the sequential localization step by a non-adaptive localization procedure.
+This yields a two-stage estimator: the first stage localizes the mean using general 1-bit queries, and the second stage runs the refinement procedure from Section~\ref{sec: algorithm}.
+However, this comes at the cost of using general 1-bit queries in the first stage (localization), as opposed to using only threshold queries throughout.

-Our alternative localization step is adapted from the localization step of the non-adaptive Gaussian mean estimator in~\cite{cai2024distributed}, which is presented therein for Gaussian distributions but also noted to extend to the general sub-Gaussian case (unlike their refinement stage).
-We modify their localization step so that it operates on all distributions in $\mathcal{D}(k, \lambda, \sigma)$, with the following performance guarantee:
+The localization idea is coding-theoretic.
+We partition the search range $[-\lambda,\lambda]$ into $O(\lambda/\sigma)$ bins of width $O(\sigma)$ and fix in advance a deterministic binary codebook assigning one codeword to each bin.
+For the $t$-th sample, the learner sends a general 1-bit query that returns the $t$-th coordinate of the codeword corresponding to the bin in which the sample falls.
+The received bit string is then decoded by the nearest neighbor rule in Hamming distance, and the learner returns a constant-size enlargement of the decoded bin.

+Intuitively, since $\EE|X-\mu|\le\sigma$, Markov's inequality implies that most samples fall within an $O(\sigma)$-neighborhood of the mean.
+Thus the received word is, in aggregate, closer to the codeword of a nearby bin than to the codeword of any far-away bin.
+A globally redundant codebook and nearest-neighbor decoding allow this comparison to hold simultaneously over all far bins with only